Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Ablation Studies on Test-time Self-supervised Aggregation

 \subsection{Run-time Cost of Test-time Aggregation}

 One may be interested in the run-time cost of our test-time self-supervised aggregation strategy, so we further report its running time on Forward-LT-50 and Forward-LT-25 test class distributions for illustration.
 As shown in Table~\ref{table_time_ssl}, our test-time self-supervised aggregation strategy is fast in terms of per-epoch time.
-The result is easy to interpret since we freeze the model parameters and only learn the aggregation weights, which is much more efficient than the training of the whole model.
-More importantly, the goal of this paper is to handle a new and practical test-agnostic long-tailed recognition task.
-For solving this challenging problem, it is acceptable to allow models to be trained more, while promising results in previous experiments have demonstrated the effectiveness of the proposed test-time self-supervised learning strategy in handling this problem.
+The actual average additional time is only 0.009 seconds per sample at test time on V100 GPUs.
+The result is easy to interpret since we freeze the model parameters and only learn the aggregation weights, which is much more efficient than training the whole model.
+More importantly, the goal of this paper is to handle a practical yet challenging test-agnostic long-tailed recognition task.
+For solving this challenging problem, we believe it is acceptable to allow models to be trained more, while the promising results in previous experiments have demonstrated the effectiveness of our proposed test-time self-supervised learning strategy in handling this problem.
+In the future, we will further extend the proposed method for better computational efficiency, e.g., exploring dynamic network routing.